andrtell/cs-notes/c/2005-compile.md

 ----

-Compiling a library / shared object.
+Compiling a library / shared object using the `-shared` flag.

 ----